uj-ydv/personalBlog/README.md

+# Ujjwal's Website

-This repo contains the code for my personal blog.
-The blog is built using [Hugo](https://gohugo.io) and the theme used is [Cactus Plus](https://themes.gohugo.io/themes/hugo-theme-cactus-plus/).
+This repo contains the code for my personal website and blog.